East of Eden's Gate

 East of Eden's Gate is a studio album by singer Billy Thorpe.
 It was released in 1982 by Pasha Records.
 The singles were "Hold On to Your Dream" and "No Show Tonight".
 The album was remastered in 2013 by Rock Candy Records.

+Reception

+Kerrang! said the album "holds a tremendously atmospheric feel within its grooves.
+The power and constraint is claustrophobic but makes you enjoy that intensity without feeling trapped" and "contains plenty to raise rectums from reclining".